apparebit/penal-colony/supplements/emoji.md

 ## Color Emoji and pdflatex

-Getting color emoji to work with ancient `pdflatex` took some effort.
+Getting color emoji to work with the ancient `pdflatex` tool took some effort.
 This document summarizes the steps involved.
 In particular, I start by summarizing my workflow for creating the necessary graphics files and then show the LaTeX macro for using them.

  1. __Acquire Emoji Graphics__: My preferred because least bad source for color emoji is [Google's Noto emoji